mstksg/inCode/copy/entries/typed-sm-lc-1.md

 !!!typed-sm-lc/ExprStage2.hs "type data Ty" "data Prim" "data Op" "data Expr"
 ```

+(We'll explain each part of this declaration eventually)

 A phantom type is a type parameter that doesn't represent any actual _value_
 "contained" inside the data type, but just serves to "tag" or distinguish
 values for the compiler to reject or unify things in useful ways.